planetlabs/planet-client-python/examples/README.md

 ## Usage

 To use these examples, just run the scripts with `python <script_name>`.
-These examples hit the Planet servers, so be aware that usage and fees may apply.
+These examples hit the Planet services, so be aware that usage and fees may apply.

 ## Contributing